 - For the Evulz: Once he became convinced that Nostradamus really had foretold the world's end in 1999, he exchanged his dutiful police officer personality for one of "homicidal maniac".
 Why bother with holding your impulses in if even the universe isn't going to live long enough to punish you?

 - Healing Factor: His stand was shot in the face several times, punched through the head, had his skull cracked open and sliced open (both times with large portions of the brain being destroyed) - and all of that was regenerated in seconds.

 - Implacable Man: Once his stand is summoned to kill you, it won't quit, until you are dead - it isn't invulnerable, but it can survive pretty much anything, regenerates from grievous injuries in a matter of seconds, and isn't fazed by pain, because it likes being in pain.
 In the end Anasui had to rewire its brain to stop it, and even after that it still tried to kill them until his user died.Yo-Yo Ma: Do you still not understand?
 It doesn't matter if you destroy parts of my body, there is no way you can destroy me or stop me.
 You cannot destroy my target radar or prevent me from attacking Jolyne Kujo...
 The only way, you two could have survived...
 Is if you run away.

 - Nigh-Invulnerability: Like Yellow Temperance, nothing hurts Yo-Yo-Ma.
 Although in this case, it's just because it's that tough.
 Only killing D an G will dispatch it.

-- Powers Do the Fighting: Like most users of automatic stands, D&G only needs to tell his stand, who to kill - after that, stand does all work by himself.
-In fact, he spend majority of the fight between his stand and the heroes unconscious.
+- Powers Do the Fighting: Like most users of Automatic Stands, D an G only needs to tell his Stand who to kill - after that, the Stand does all work by itself.
+In fact, he spend the majority of the fight between his Stand and the heroes unconscious.

 - Spell My Name with an "S": "D&G" after namesake Dolce & Gabanna.